foundry-rs/starknet-foundry/README.md

 asdf install starknet-foundry latest
 ```

-To verify that Starknet Foundry was correctly installed, run
+To verify that Starknet Foundry was installed, run

 ```shell
 snforge --version